What Is Thai Peanut Sauce?

 Coconut milk is the base.
 Use the full-fat kind in the can, the one that separates when you open it.
 That layer of cream on top is what you cook the curry paste in first.
 It fries rather than steams.
 That is not a small difference.

 Red curry paste comes next.
-Store bought works.
-Maesri or Aroy-D are the ones I keep.
+Store-bought works.
+Maesri or Aroy-D are reliable.
 You need about two tablespoons, enough to make the oil go red when it blooms in the coconut cream.
 This is where the heat and the aroma both live.

 Palm sugar is the sweetener.
 If you cannot find it, light brown sugar works, but use a little less.
 Palm sugar has a caramel depth that white sugar cannot offer.
 It rounds out the tamarind.